Abbas II of Egypt: Reign

 His relations with Cromer's successor, Sir Eldon Gorst, however, were excellent, and they co-operated in appointing the cabinets headed by Butrus Ghali in 1908 and Muhammad Sa'id in 1910 and in checking the power of the National Party.
 The appointment of Kitchener to succeed Gorst in 1912 displeased Abbas II, and relations between the Khedive and the British deteriorated.
 Kitchener, who exiled or imprisoned the leaders of the National Party, often complained about "that wicked little Khedive" and wanted to depose him.

 On 25 July 1914, at the onset of World War I, Abbas II was in Constantinople and was wounded in his hands and cheeks during a failed assassination attempt.
-On 5 November 1914 when Great Britain declared war on Turkey, he was accused of deserting Egypt by not promptly returning home.
+On 5 November 1914 when Great Britain declared war on the Ottoman Empire, he was accused of deserting Egypt by not promptly returning home.
 The British also believed that he was plotting against their rule, as he had attempted to appeal to Egyptians and Sudanese to support the Central Powers against the British.
 So when the Ottoman Empire joined the Central Powers in World War I, the United Kingdom declared Egypt a Sultanate under British protection on 18 December 1914 and deposed Abbas II.

 During the war, Abbas II sought support from the Ottomans, including proposing to lead an attack on the Suez Canal.
 He was replaced by the British by his uncle Hussein Kamel from 1914 to 1917, with the title of Sultan of Egypt.
 Hussein Kamel issued a series of restrictive orders to strip Abbas II of property in Egypt and Sudan and forbade contributions to him.
 These also barred Abbas from entering Egyptian territory and stripped him of the right to sue in Egyptian courts.
 This did not prevent his progeny, however, from exercising their rights.
 Abbas II finally accepted the new order on 12 May 1931 and formally abdicated.
 He retired to Switzerland, where he wrote The Anglo-Egyptian Settlement (1930).
 He died at Geneva on 19 December 1944, aged 70, 30 years to the day after the end of his reign as Khedive.

 Marriages and issue

-His first marriage in Cairo on 19 February 1895 was to Ikbal Hanem (Istanbul, Ottoman Empire, 22 October 1876 – Istanbul, 10 February 1941), and they had six children, two sons and four daughters:
+His first marriage in Cairo on 19 February 1895 was to Ikbal Hanim (Istanbul, Ottoman Empire, 22 October 1876 – Istanbul, 10 February 1941).
+They divorced in 1910 and had six children, two sons and four daughters: